yochaigal/cairn/wip/2e/setting-seeds.md

 **Resources**
 - **Abundance**: Food
-- **Scarcity**: Leather
+- **Scarcity**: Textiles

 **Heart**
 - **Type**: Academy
 - **Unique Element**: Center of Learning

 _A heavily forested area, pock-marked by meteors.
 The people there are inventive, but seek recognition.
-They have an abundance of food but leather is a rare commodity (perhaps there is little farmland there, and the food comes from the forest itself?).
+They have an abundance of food but textiles are a rare commodity.
 Their Heart is a school, a center for learning in the region.
 Somehow it does not receive the recognition it deserves, however._

 **Topography**
 - **Terrain**: Oasis **(E)**